Rutherglen Amateur Swimming Club

 9.3 Grievances and Complaints involving doping, child abuse or other criminal offences shall be referred to the SASA Executive within 48 hours, in accordance with SASA Ltd Rules.

-10.1 A grievance, which is a formal expression of dissatisfaction, or allegation of unfair practice in connection with the management of the Club, can be made by: -
+10.1 A complaint /grievance, which is a formal expression of dissatisfaction, or allegation of unfair practice in connection with the management of the Club, can be made by: -

 11.2 A complaint must be made in accordance with Section 16 of the SASA Ltd Rules.

-12.1 An appeal may be made against decision taken by the National Enquiry Panel.
+12.1 An appeal may be made against a decision taken by the Committee.

 12.2 An appeal must be made in accordance with Section 18 of the SASA Ltd Rules.